apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

   See the License for the specific language governing permissions and limitations under the License.
 -->
-## Overview
+# Overview

-Apache Spark™ is a fast and general purpose engine for large-scale data processing.
+Apache Spark is a fast and general purpose engine for large-scale data processing.
+This charm deploys the Spark component of the [Apache Bigtop][] platform.
 Key features:

  * **Speed**